Best Tips For Scarifying Your Lawn

 Raking

-If you are going to use a manual rake, for the best results make sure you have a rake with wires, the moss isn’t rooted so will come away easily.
-They are also useful for clearing your lawn of dead brown grass that has gathered after a drought.
+If you’re going to use a manual rake, make sure you have a rake with wires for the best results.
+The moss isn’t rooted, so it will come away easily.
+Manual rakes are also useful for clearing your lawn of dead brown grass that has gathered after a drought.

 How Often do You Need to Rake or De-thatch?